seal-software/sbt-dependency-graph/README.md

 Visualize your project's dependencies.

+## Seal publish instructions
+Publishing sbt plugins to a nexus repo (maven style repo) is weird.

+- Run `sbt publishLocal`
+- Manually upload artifact from pom using nexus web ui
+- A symlink should exist for `sbt-dependency-graph_2.10_0.13` -> `sbt-dependency-graph` on the nexus filesystem

 ## Preliminaries

 The plugin works best with sbt >= 0.13.6.
 See the [compatibility notes](#compatibility-notes) to use this plugin with an older version of sbt.